-We have audited the basic financial statements of the Public Defender Corporation for the Tenth Judicial Circuit (the "Corporation"), a component unit of the State of West Virginia, as of and for the year ended June 30, 2011, as listed in the table of contents.
+We have audited the basic financial statements of the Public Defender Corporation for the Tenth Judicial Circuit (the "Corporation"), a component unit of the State of West Virginia as of and for the years ended June 30, 2012 and 2011, as listed in the table of contents.
 These financial statements are the responsibility of the Corporation's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of the Corporation as of June 30, 2010 were audited by other auditors whose report dated September 14, 2010 expressed an unqualified opinion on those statements.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.
 Those standards require that we plan and perform the audit to reasonably assure whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and the significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe our audit provide a reasonable basis for our opinion.
+We believe our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Corporation as of June 30, 2011, and the change in financial position and cash flow thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Corporation as of June 30, 2012 and 2011, and the respective changes in financial position and cash flows thereof for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated September 9, 2011, on our consideration of the Corporation's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 2, 2012, on our consideration of the Corporation's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
 While we did not opine on the internal control over financial reporting or on compliance, that report describes the scope of our testing of internal control over financial reporting and compliance and the results of that testing.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards.
 You should read it in conjunction with this report in assessing the results of our audit.

-Circleville

-Ironton

-Piketon

-Wheelersburg

-Worthington
+bhs Circleville Ironton Piketon Wheelersburg Worthington